200 Volunteers Bring Support and Happiness

 Anyone interested in volunteering should contact the Volunteer Coordinator who will inform them of the formal process required to begin service at either of the Cedarbrook facilities.
 A personal interview will then be scheduled.

-Included here, the application must be completed and submitted to the Volunteer Coordinator at the scheduled interview.
+The application must be completed and submitted to the Volunteer Coordinator at the scheduled interview.

 • Volunteers under the age of 18 must have a parent consent form signed prior to volunteering and both parent and volunteer read & sign our “Do and Don’t” Form also included in Handbook.